victormagalhaess/risk-calculator/README.md

 The [api](https://github.com/victormagalhaess/origin-backend-take-home-assignment/tree/main/pkg/api/) package holds the routes initialization, and can be easily extend to hold even more routes and middlewares just with a new controller function.

 In order to add a new route, a new controller is needed.
-It can also require a service and new models, so each of this features are divided on it's own package.
+It can also require a service and new models, so each of these features are divided on it's own package.

 ## Non-ideal situations
 Given the characteristics of this take-home assignment a few decisions are taken to save on time, complexity and money.
 An example is the [current deploy](https://origin-take-home-assignment.herokuapp.com/), running on the free cloud platform [Heroku](https://heroku.com) suffer a lot from start latency and can not be scaled, characteristics of the cost trade-off of using a free platform.
 However, all these non-ideal situations raises the opportuniy to improve on the future.
 A few ideas were raised about this topic and listed here:

 - Use a better cloud provider
+- Use an custom domain to host the application
 - Since the user data could be sensitive, implement authentication and encrypt the requests on the sensitive routes
--
+- Implement tests focused on load and system tests.
+- Since the risk engine runs through a lot of steps, it would be good to add some [Fuzzing tests](https://go.dev/doc/tutorial/fuzz) to generate more inputs and help the process of finding edge cases.
+- Add better logging, the default Go log package isn't bad, but it can produce only really simple log messages, it would be better if the logs were more rich and contentful.